 Some localized areas have specific cost-share programs for their region.
 Most of these are lead and planned by RCDs.
 Examples include the North Bay Forest Improvement Program and Butte County's Small Forest Landowner Assistance Program (SFLAP).
-There is also a Sierra Nevada Crisis to Opportunity RCPP which expires in 2023 but has been renewed through 2027.
+There is also a Sierra Nevada Crisis to Opportunity RCPP good through 2027.
+To build one of these in your area will require funds (RFFCP EA, CAL FIRE's Wildfire Resilience, USFS Disaster Recovery, etc.)